yboulaamane/cdd-toolbox/README.md

 - [The Utrecht Biomolecular Interactions software portal](https://wenmr.science.uu.nl/) - This portal provides software tools for studying biomolecular interactions.
 - [Spaya AI-powered retrosynthesis platform](https://spaya.ai/app/search) - An AI-powered platform for retrosynthetic analysis.
 It assists chemists in designing synthetic routes for target compounds.
 - [AutoDock Vina web server](https://durrantlab.pitt.edu/webina/) - A web-based interface for molecular docking simulations.
 It aids in predicting the binding modes of ligands to target proteins.
-- [CaverWeb: Identification of Tunnels and Channels in Proteins and Analysis of Ligand Transport](https://loschmidt.chemi.muni.cz/caverweb/) - A tool for identifying tunnels and channels in protein structures.
-It supports the analysis of ligand transport pathways.
 - [LigBuilder3](http://www.pkumdl.cn:8080/ligbuilder3/) - A tool for building ligand structures and conducting virtual screening.
 - [MolAiCal](https://molaical.github.io/) - Useful for binding free energy calculations.
 - [ChemMine Tools](https://chemminetools.ucr.edu/) - Provide a collection of cheminformatics and computational chemistry tools.